deepmud/hospital-mgt-syst-program/README.md

+#Hospital Management system code program
-# myportfolio
+# authored by deepmud
-nice one daniel, its time to kick off some project
+nice one daniel, its time to kick off some real life project